-Bron Batten is a Melbourne based theatre- maker, choreographer producer and performer.
+Bron Batten is a Melbourne based theatre- maker, producer and performer.

-Bron’s award winning pieces have been presented at venues and festivals such as The Royal Vauxhall Tavern London UK, La Puta Calle Paris, The Space Glasgow, Dark MOFO, The Melbourne Theatre Company, The Malthouse Theatre, Arts House, Performance Space Sydney, Vitalstatistix Adelaide and The Wheeler Centre, Melbourne.
+Bron’s award winning pieces have been presented at venues and festivals such as The Soho Theatre and The Royal Vauxhall Tavern in London, La Puta Calle Paris, The Space Glasgow, Dark MOFO, The Melbourne Theatre Company, The Malthouse Theatre, Arts House, Performance Space Sydney, Vitalstatistix Adelaide and The Wheeler Centre, Melbourne.

 She recently received funding from The Australia Council for the Arts to undertake professional development programs in Chicago, London, Berlin, Avignon, Glasgow and New York and was awarded a residency at The Cite Des Arts Internationale in Paris and the Lithuanian Composers Union in Druskininkai, Lithuania at the start of 2015.

 Bron was the Co-Creative Producer of the independent theatre event The Last Tuesday Society (with Richard Higgins) founded in 2008, which has been staged at festivals and venues locally, nationally and internationally.

 She created the performance work Sweet Child of Mine in 2011, which was devised and performed in collaboration with her elderly parents for the Melbourne Fringe Festival, where it won the award for Best Experimental Performance.

 Sweet Child of Mine has since toured to The Adelaide Fringe Festival where it won a Special Commendation for Best Theatre, and Perth Fringe World where it was nominated for Best Theatre Production.